msoham123/VLM-Firewatch/README.md

 ## Other Notes

-- We used SLURM heavily for model training/inference due to time needed for both
+- We used SLURM heavily for model training/inference due to time needed for both.
 - We also tried object detection to explore how that performed.
 The scripts and code can be found in `src/train`.
 We do not provide support for them explicitly as they serve as an exploration rather than result.
 - Saved model weights for the tuned classifiers can be found in `src/train/models`.
 - We provide proof of work in the `outs` folder.
 You may use this as reference to compare with your outputs when running the code.